-- Would like to share how you are dealing with the continued lockdown situation and get some practical advice
+- Want to share how you are dealing with the continued lockdown situation and get some practical advice

 - Are feeling worried about how things are going in your kitchen

-- Would like advice on how we can all move forward when the situation allows
+- Would like suggestions on how we can all move forward when the situation allows

-- Want to hear the latest situation from cooks and caterers across the country
+- Want to hear the latest situation from across the country

 Questions can also be submitted on the day and we will do our best to get through them.